project-koku/koku-metrics-operator/README.md

 $ make deploy-branch
 ```

-Verify that the korekuta-operator-go is up and running:
+Verify that the koku-metrics-operator is up and running:

 ```console
 $ oc get deployment
 ```

-## Create a CostManagement CR
+## Create a KokuMetricsConfig CR

 Create the CR with the default token authentication: